Phil Foden and Mason Greenwood’s omission sends a ‘message’ – Gareth Southgate

 “I can speak to them after this camp and it will be just be about their form then.”

-Southgate has since calmed the waters with Solksjaer but stands by his decision to pick the teenager.
+Southgate has since calmed the waters with Solskjaer but stands by his decision to pick the teenager.

 “I have spoken to Ole, I felt that was important because the best way for us to communicate is always directly,” Southgate said.
 “We had a good chat last week, we are on a similar page on a lot of things.